andreipfeiffer/react-native-webview-android-file-upload/README.md

 ### Controlling image and/or video

-You can use the `accept` attribute on the `<input />` element to control what type of media your users will be allowed to upload.
+You can use the `accept` attribute on the `<input />` element to control what type of media your users will be allowed to upload:

 * `<input type="file" />` will default to images and videos
 * `<input type="file" accept="image/*" />` will allow only image capture / selection